 Your Success Rate

 Everyone wants an attorney that can help them have a successful claim.
 Highlighting some successes your firm has had can be beneficial in persuading a lead to become a client.
 When a lead asks about your success rate and you choose not to answer, it may seem like a red flag.Next time you give a Free Case Evaluation, keep these things in mind.
 Remembering that you’re trying to persuade a lead to work with you just as they are trying to have you take your case can help increase your caseload.
 If you are looking to increase your leads, give us a call at (617) 800-0089.
-We currently offer personal injury, Social Security disability, creditor harassment and workers’ compensation leads.
+We currently offer personal injury, Social Security disability, employment law and workers’ compensation leads.